Liu Yu (political scientist): Breakthrough and academic career

 Liu became an associate professor of political science at Tsinghua University, the highest-ranked university in Asia, in 2010.
 She cultivated a reputation as "one of China's best-known America-watchers" and became a popular public speaker as one of the faces of Chinese liberalism.
 Throughout the late 2000s and early 2010s, Liu took an optimistic view of Chinese democratisation, predicting a radical democratic shift in the next decade.
 Contrary to her expectations, China grew more authoritarian over the 2010s; this had consequences for Liu's career, as the increased repression of liberal voices impeded her ability to land speaking roles or teach her positions.
 She told Ian Johnson that this was a chilling effect of government censorship, but that it should not be interpreted as the failure of the "Internet Spring" entirely, and that the full consequences of China's 2000s liberalism were yet to be seen.

 In 2012, Temple University assistant professor of communications Xu Kaibin, later a professor of journalism at Wuhan University, published a criticism of Liu's academic career on the nationalist news site Guancha.
 Xu accused Liu of having few peer-reviewed publications and of being less academically accomplished than expected for Tsinghua faculty, or indeed for Tsinghua graduate students.
 Liu responded by arguing that Xu's assessment of her papers was out of date, and that he was overapplying publication counts expected in other fields to her own; she also stated that while her publication count was relatively low for tenure-track faculty, it was understandable in the context that she also blogged, taught a high teaching load, and moved across three continents in six years.
 Liu and her husband Zhou Lian also criticised Xu for insinuating that Liu had misrepresented her tenure-track lecturing position at Cambridge, which he denied.

+In 2023, Liu's book Day Two: Gains, Losses, and Choices of New Democracy (巨变第二天; jubian di er tian) was published by the Chinese University of Hong Kong Press.
+Liu discusses two types of democracy: populist democracy, which Liu describes as idealistic and "thick", and "liberal democracy" which Liu describes as realistic and "thin".
+In Liu's view, the goal of populist democracy is the "rule of the people" and the means to achieve it is "continuous revolution".
+In contrast, Liu describes liberal democracy as addressing the core issue of "how to rule" and the means to do so is via normative politics.
+Liu contends that the latter is more realistic.

+In her analysis, Liu also distinguishes the concepts of "liberal" and "democracy," which she views as too often tied together.
+Liu's view is that during the Cultural Revolution, China was "extremely democratic" while also being "extremely illiberal".